chefesteve/Final_Project/README.md

 Start by configuring new alerts in Kibana.
 Once configured, you will test them by attacking a system.

-Open the [Defensive Report Template](../../../Resources/DefensiveTemplate.md) and complete it as you progress through the activity.
+Open the [Defensive Report](https://github.com/chefesteve/Final_Project/blob/main/Defensive_Report.md) and complete it as you progress through the activity.

 ### Configuring Alerts